-In all matters related to policies set forth in the student handbook, the student shall be afforded full rights and due process as set forth in the section on Student Rights and Due Process Policy outlined on the BCCC website.
+In all matters related to rules and regulations set forth in the student handbook, the student shall be afforded full rights and due process as set forth in the section on Student Rights and Due Process Policy outlined on the BCCC website.

-Entering the Nursing Programs
+Entering the Nursing Program

-I. Admission Policy- see the BCCC website for general admission and admission into the health programs.
+I. Admission - see BCCC Catalog for general admission and admission into the health programs.